Bkim-git/Bkim-git.github.io/repository.md

 ## 📝 Usage & License

 All datasets are released under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
-If you use the data, please cite the corresponding publication or Zenodo DOI.
+If you use the data, please cite the corresponding publication.

 ---